alttch/eva-js-framework/README.md

 ## Migration from 0.4

-* EVA JS Framework and Toolbox have become ES modules
+* EVA JS Framework and Toolbox have become typescript ES modules

 * Toolbox module can not be used in environments which do not allow importing CSS styles